lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ## EST over HTTPS {#EST-https}

-If the nonce request and nonce response message content is transmitted over HTTPS, the specification in {{RFC7030}} applies.
+If the nonce request and nonce response message content is transferred over HTTPS, the specification in {{RFC7030}} applies.

-If the nonce request message was successful, the EST server MUST respond with an HTTP 200 status code and the nonce response message content MUST be encoded as JSON object
+If the nonce request message was successful, the EST server MUST respond with an HTTP 200 status code and the nonce response message content MUST be encoded as JSON object, see
 {{JSON}}.
 The EST server MUST NOT respond with an HTTP 200 status code if it does not return a nonce.